zillesc/articulation/README.md

 In both cases, the first thing (the key) is the thing that will show up in the popup list.

+  3. entries for common reasons for courses not being eligible for UofI credit.

+     `'Nope'   : { rubric: 'CS', noteligible: true, explain: 'The University of Illinois does not grant college credit for courses whose primary focus is office applications (e.g., Microsoft Office).' },`

 Usage